wurmlab/genomicscourse/2020/practicals/population_genetics/popgen.md

 ## Input into R

 Again, make a directory for this practical (e.g., `2020-10-xx-population_genetics`).
 Copy over the R markdown notebook `/shared/data/popgen/popgen.Rmd` to your project directory.
 Create `input/` subdirectory and symlink the `snp.vcf.gz` and `snp.vcf.gz.tbi` file we created in the last practical to it.
-If you don't have this file, you can download it from [here](../../data/popgen/vcf/snp.vcf.gz?raw=true "Download vcf") - make sure to index it!
+If you don't have these files, you can use the ones in: `/shared/data/backup_vcf`.

 ```bash
 2020-10-xx-population_genetics